EfeAraz/RSA-Socket/README.md

 ## TODO
+- [ ] send all keys to new client
+- [ ] send old clients the new client's key
+- [ ] save other keys on clientside
+- [ ] send messages to clients
+- [ ] decrypt on clientside
 - [ ] set/get usernames for clients
+- [ ] create hashmaps for storing client name/fd pairs
 - [ ] save files to server and send it later to clients
 - [ ] implement other settings like file transfer
 - [ ] logs